 Because of the many diverse potential counseling situations available to the graduate of this program, a great deal of flexibility in coursework is permissible.
-Students should consult the Guidance and Counseling Coordinator in the planning of a specific program to meet their unique needs.
+Students should consult with a faculty member in Counselor Education in the planning of a specific program to meet their unique needs.